-Item Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party must emphasize preservation of long-term integrity and security of the site.
-The closure and post-closure plan must include mitigating impacts to human health and environment after the closure.
-All plans must be aligned with the defined post- closure use.
-Landfill Siting: In the identification of landfill sites, the nearest residential developments must be over 250 meters from the site option. safe way in order to ensure the protection of human health and the conservation of bio- diversity.
-This sub-decree applies to all activities related to disposal, storage, collection, transport, recycling, dumping of garbage and hazardous waste The collection, transport, storage, recycling, minimizing and dumping of waste in the provinces and cities are the responsibility of the authorities of provinces and city.
-Community Health and Safety: The following impacts likely to occur during the operation and decommissioning phases must be looked into: (6) Waste scavenging: should not be allowed under any circumstances in hazardous and non-hazardous industrial waste management facilities.
-Only facilities handling municipal solid waste may consider incorporating the employment of .
-(7) Physical, chemical, and biological hazards: access to facilities, especially for areas that hold toxic waste, must be restricted and implement security procedures.
-(8) Litter: garbage outside the facility must be managed to avoid the exposure of the adjacent community to hazardous substances and potentially spread disease.
-(9) Noise: measures to management noise should be taken to void causing nuisance to the adjacent areas.,
+Item Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party integrity and security of the site.
+The closure and post-closure plan must include safe way in order to ensure the protection of human health and the conservation of bio-diversity.
+This sub-decree applies to all activities related to disposal, storage, collection, transport, recycling, dumping of garbage and hazardous waste.
+The collection, transport, storage, recycling, minimizing and dumping of waste in the provinces and cities are the responsibility of the authorities of provinces and city.
+Community Health and Safety: The following impacts likely to occur during the operation and decommissioning phases must be looked into: (1) Waste scavenging: should not be allowed under any circumstances in hazardous and non-hazardous industrial waste management facilities.
+Only facilities handling municipal solid waste may consider incorporating the employment of.
+(2) Physical, chemical, and biological hazards: access to facilities, especially for areas that hold toxic waste, must be restricted and implement security procedures.
+(3) Litter: garbage outside the facility must be managed to avoid the exposure of the adjacent community to hazardous substances and potentially spread disease.
+(4) Noise: measures to management noise should be taken to void causing nuisance to the adjacent areas.,